Diversification and Correlation

 What is very appealing to investors is to actually get the best possible combination of risk and return.
 That is, to get one, one of the many ways to think about this is, to get the highest possible return for a given level of risk and that is what we call in finance, risk-adjusted return.
 Taking into account, the return of the assets in which I invest, and the risk of the assets in which I invest by putting them together in a measure of risk-adjusted return.

 Now we are going to see one quick way of assessing those risk-adjusted returns that are much fancier and technical ways in finance.
 The first point to highlight is that investors do not really want to minimize return.
 Investors do not really want to maximize risk.
 What investors want to do is to maximize to get the best possible combination of return and risk and that is what we technically call in finance maximizing risk adjust and returns and guess what that is exactly what you can achieve by diversification.
 You can never maximize the risk-adjust return of the portfolio if you do not diversify the portfolio.
-The portfolio that maximizes the risk-adjusted return is going to be a diversified portfolio.http://www.capitalbudgetingtechniques.com/diversification-and-correlation/Relationship between Diversification and CorrelationCapital Budgeting TechniquesRelationship between Diversification and Correlation Diversification At the heart of diversification is the correlation so we cannot really separate diversification from correlation.
+The portfolio that maximizes the risk-adjusted return is going to be a diversified portfolio.https://www.capitalbudgetingtechniques.com/diversification-and-correlation/Relationship between Diversification and CorrelationCapital Budgeting TechniquesRelationship between Diversification and Correlation Diversification At the heart of diversification is the correlation so we cannot really separate diversification from correlation.
 You cannot again think about the risk of a portfolio, without thinking the impact of correlation, and that is the relationship between the behaviors of the assets in the portfolio.
-Now, one or a...Admin email@example.comAdministratorCapital Budgeting Techniques
+Now, one or a...castel email@example.comAdministratorCapital Budgeting Techniques